dylannz/feature-service/README.md

 ## Examples

-One of the features of the service is that it allows arbitrary fields in the "vars" parameter within the JSON body.
-You can use this to include information about the user such as their user ID or name.
 See config/example.yml for example YAML configurations, they have some annotations in there explaining what's going on}.
-Some example requests are below.
+Some example requests are below, the responses were generated using the example configuration in config/example.yml.

 ### Get the status of a feature

+One of the features of the service is that it allows arbitrary key/value pairs in the "vars" parameter within the JSON request body.
+You can use this to include information about the user such as their user ID or name, which can then be used to evaluate whether a feature is enabled or not.

-Using custom variable 'customer_id':
+Here is an example using custom variable 'customer_id':

 ```bash
 curl -XPOST localhost:3000/features/status/stripe_billing -d '{"vars":{"customer_id":"1"}}' | jq